skylineos/clsp-videojs-plugin/README.md

 ### `<video>` tag

-We recommend wrapping the `video` tag in a `div`, as the CLSP plugin needs to perform some actions on the `video` element as well as its container.
+We recommend wrapping the `video` tag in a container element (e.g. `div`) that the CLSP plugin can mutate as needed.
+The CLSP plugin needs to perform some actions on the `video` element as well as its container.

 On the HTML `video` tag, the `type` attribute must be the following: